Lori2Lori/personal-website/content/2015-03-18-installing-tools-on-mac.md

 ---
 title : Installing tools on Mac date : 2015-03-18
-description: Why I've decided to switch from Windows to Unix-like systems and why it wasn't easy.
+description: Why I've decided to switch from Windows to Unix-like systems and why it wasn't easy
 ---

 I didn't even try to program on Windows.
 After just starting using on-line courses like: